 Heart-Shaped Chocolate Date Caramels

-These Heart-Shaped Chocolate Date Caramels are the perfect no-bake Valentine’s Day treat!
-Made with only 5 ingredients, they’re vegan, gooey, sweet, and salty with a rich chocolate coating.
-A healthier homemade caramel everyone will love!
+These Heart-Shaped Chocolate Date Caramels are the perfect Valentine’s Day treat!
+Made with medjool dates, they’re rich, gooey, sweet, and salty.
+A healthier homemade vegan caramel everyone will love!

-Love is in the air, and with Valentine’s Day around the corner, I can’t stop turning everything into heart shapes—from these heart-shaped stuffed dates to cutting heart-shaped strawberries and putting them in my morning oatmeal!
+Love is in the air, and with Valentine’s Day around the corner, I can’t stop turning everything into heart shapes, like these chocolate caramels (same recipe as my chocolate date caramels, just shaped as hearts) and these heart-shaped stuffed dates.

 Ingredients Needed